Educational Resources

 Deconstructing The Diving Industry

 In this episode of The Dive Locker Podcast, host Tec Clark talks with Dr. Alex Brylske of Ocean Education International about “deconstructing” the diving industry to understand why it is in a slight long‑term decline.
 Drawing on Brylske’s 40 years of attending the DEMA Show, they explore both macro and micro problems in the industry, emphasizing that many dive operations are still run as linear, product-focused businesses in a world that now rewards non‑linear, experience‑driven models.
 A major theme is the importance of genuine human connection and clearly understanding the “why” of being a dive professional, echoing concepts from Simon Sinek’s famous TED Talk on purpose-driven leadership.
-They argue that for dive centers to survive and grow, they must evolve toward travel- and experience-centered offerings and more value-added eco‑focused programs such as Brylske’s ECO PRO.
+Alex argues that for dive centers to survive and grow, they must evolve toward travel- and experience-centered offerings and more value-added eco‑focused training such as his unique ECO PRO course.

 Link